Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 We offer online registration for "most" programs.
 The link for online registration is on the left menu or our page.
 If you have previously done programs with us, you can also call and we can take a credit card payment over the phone.

-Facility request forms can be downloaded (PDF) or picked up at the Recreation Center, 220 Neptune Drive offices.
+INDOOR Facility Request Form & OUTDOOR Facility Request Form can be downloaded (PDF) or picked up at the Recreation Center, 220 Neptune Drive offices.

 Please contact our offices for directions to specific parks or facilities of interest to you.
 Call 207-725-6656 during office hours or email Parks and Recreation.